How Two Minutes of Daily Meditation Can Change Your Life

 Once you practice is complete, you should feel relaxed and recharged.

 When starting out, try not to be too hard on yourself!
 The brain makes thoughts – it’s just what it does.
 When you find yourself planning, worrying or judging – bring your attention lovingly back to the spaces in between your thoughts.

-Want me to help you create your own customized Power Practice, that fits with what YOU need and want, as well as your busy schedule?
+I’d love to help you create your own customized Power Practice, that fits with what YOU need and want, as well as your busy schedule.

 If you’re not ready to fully commit yet (and that’s ok!) click here to start your free two week trial to Ma Yoga Living, and see what we’re all about.